 It is critical to weigh the pros and cons thoroughly before purchasing a new home.
 If you decide to buy a home in a flood-prone area, make sure you have the proper insurance coverage.
 Just an inch or two of floodwater can cause tens of thousands of dollars in damage.

 Many homeowner insurance policies don’t cover flood damage.
 In these cases, it is essential to have a separate policy to protect yourself from flood damage.
 The same is true for renter policies, so advise your tenants accordingly if you rent out the property.

-How Can I Protect My Home From Flood Losses?
+How To Protect Your Home From Flood Losses

 While insurance protects you financially, it won’t prevent the havoc and destruction of experiencing a flood.
 It’s important to be prepared to minimize flood losses.
 A sump pump can help remove water from a basement or crawlspace but can fail if there is a power outage.
 Having a backup battery for your sump pump is a good way to help protect your home.